Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 This section will solve the problem introduced in previous section by configuring multiple client registration.
 You can choose one of the following options to get the sample project.

 - Option 1: Use [12-client-support-scopes-from-multiple-resources-by-multiple-client-registrations] project directly.
 - Option 2: Follow steps in [12.1.
-Create sample project](#121-update-sample-project) to create the sample project.
+Create sample project](#121-create-sample-project) to create the sample project.

 ## 12.1.
-Update sample project
+Create sample project
 This project is build on top of [11-client-not-support-scopes-from-multiple-resources-in-one-client-registration], the following steps will change [11-client-not-support-scopes-from-multiple-resources-in-one-client-registration] into [12-client-support-scopes-from-multiple-resources-by-multiple-client-registrations].

 ### 12.1.1.
 Java class